Benzene: Health effects

 Benzene is classified as a carcinogen, which increases the risk of cancer and other illnesses, and is also a notorious cause of bone marrow failure.
 Substantial quantities of epidemiologic, clinical, and laboratory data link benzene to aplastic anemia, acute leukemia, bone marrow abnormalities and cardiovascular disease.
 The specific hematologic malignancies that benzene is associated with include: acute myeloid leukemia (AML), aplastic anemia, myelodysplastic syndrome (MDS), acute lymphoblastic leukemia (ALL), and chronic myeloid leukemia (CML).

+Carcinogenic activity of benzene was discovered by Swedish pharmacologist C. G. Santesson in 1897 on female workers of a tire-making factory.
 The American Petroleum Institute (API) stated in 1948 that "it is generally considered that the only absolutely safe concentration for benzene is zero".
 There is no safe exposure level; even tiny amounts can cause harm.
 The US Department of Health and Human Services (DHHS) classifies benzene as a human carcinogen.
 Long-term exposure to excessive levels of benzene in the air causes leukemia, a potentially fatal cancer of the blood-forming organs.
 In particular, acute myeloid leukemia or acute nonlymphocytic leukemia (AML & ANLL) is caused by benzene.
 IARC rated benzene as "known to be carcinogenic to humans" (Group 1).

 As benzene is ubiquitous in gasoline and hydrocarbon fuels that are in use everywhere, human exposure to benzene is a global health problem.
-Benzene targets the liver, kidney, lung, heart and brain and can cause DNA strand breaks and chromosomal damage.
+Benzene targets the liver, kidney, lung, heart and brain and can cause DNA strand breaks and chromosomal damage, hence is teratogenic and mutagenic.
 Benzene causes cancer in animals including humans.
 Benzene has been shown to cause cancer in both sexes of multiple species of laboratory animals exposed via various routes.

 Exposure to benzene

-According to the Agency for Toxic Substances and Disease Registry (ATSDR) (2007), benzene is both a synthetically-made and naturally occurring chemical from processes that include: volcanic eruptions, wild fires, synthesis of chemicals such as phenol, production of synthetic fibers, and fabrication of rubbers, lubricants, pesticides, medications, and dyes.
+According to the Agency for Toxic Substances and Disease Registry (ATSDR) (2007), benzene is both a synthetically made and naturally occurring chemical from processes that include: volcanic eruptions, wild fires, synthesis of chemicals such as phenol, production of synthetic fibers, and fabrication of rubbers, lubricants, pesticides, medications, and dyes.
 The major sources of benzene exposure are tobacco smoke, automobile service stations, exhaust from motor vehicles, and industrial emissions; however, ingestion and dermal absorption of benzene can also occur through contact with contaminated water.
 Benzene is hepatically metabolized and excreted in the urine.
 Measurement of air and water levels of benzene is accomplished through collection via activated charcoal tubes, which are then analyzed with a gas chromatograph.
 The measurement of benzene in humans can be accomplished via urine, blood, and breath tests; however, all of these have their limitations because benzene is rapidly metabolized in the human body.

 Exposure to benzene may lead progressively to aplastic anemia, leukaemia, and multiple myeloma.

 OSHA regulates levels of benzene in the workplace.
 The maximum allowable amount of benzene in workroom air during an 8-hour workday, 40-hour workweek is 1 ppm.
 As benzene can cause cancer, NIOSH recommends that all workers wear special breathing equipment when they are likely to be exposed to benzene at levels exceeding the recommended (8-hour) exposure limit of 0.1 ppm.